 4. Not enough technology in the boards

 Let’s face it, until recently there were only 3 real mountainboard companies out there and a lot of fly by night start ups that failed.
+Good thing, Facebook Advertising Agencies are now available to provide marketing assistance to the company’s who are experiencing loss.
 MBS hold dominance in the industry, they have spent the most time researching and testing their boards and with more than a decade of experience under there belt they have designed a board that sells.
 No offense to J Lee, Joel and PMC but they have been sleep on the new products and innovation and yes, innovation takes money but damn its time to risk again.
 In the European market Scrub and NoSno seem to be producing some high quality products which i have only heard great things about, but they have no distribution in the United States so I can’t pass fair judgment.

 I think about snowboarding and skateboarding, both industries have boards that are designed for a specific type of riding and technology that supports it.
 The highest end mountainboards have a few options on legnth and the variation on width only happens between brands.
 My point is boards need to be customized all riders can not fit into this cookie cutter shape that the companies have designed the boards around.